 30. Slip your plant pot into the middle of the lattice work of cord.
 Gently bring it to the bottom knot to sit.
 We suggest a pot about 4 inches wide.

 31. Enjoy your handiwork!
 If you follow this tutorial, we would LOVE to see what you come up with!
-Tag us on Pinterest or Instagram with the hashtag #createdwithcarasupply.
+Tag us on Instagram with the hashtag #createdwithcarasupply.
 And don't forget to water the plants :)!